crrdlx/crrdlx.github.io/README.md

 ## Welcome to the GitHub Pages page for crrdlx
 ![crrdlx](https://raw.githubusercontent.com/crrdlx/crrdlx.github.io/master/images/crrdlx.jpg)

-### I'm currently learning about GitHub.

-I'm using the repos below to learn.
+### I'm using the following repos to learn about GitHub.

 #### PureCSS
 This is a template from Yahoo! for a responsive website.
 It looks good on a desktop/laptop, tablet, or phone.
 I'm trying to mash it up with the Doggone Minimal Website sort or embedded.